 Survey of market expectations

-The Central Bank of Iceland conducted a survey of market agents’ expectations over the period from 6-8 November.
-A total of 38 agents in the bond market, including banks, pension funds, mutual and investment funds, securities brokers, licensed asset management firms, and insurance firms were invited to participate.
-Responses were received from 30 market participants, giving a response ratio of 79%.
+The Central Bank of Iceland conducted a survey of market agents’ expectations over the period from 22 through 24 January.
+A total of 37 agents in the bond market, including banks, pension funds, mutual and investment funds, securities brokers, licensed asset management firms, and insurance firms were invited to participate.
+Responses were received from 26 market participants, giving a response ratio of 70%.

 According to the median response in this survey, market agents assume that the Central Bank’s key rate has peaked at 9.25%.
-They expect it to start falling in Q2/2024, to 8.25% in one year’s time and 6.25% after two years.
-This is a higher interest rate than market agents expected at the time of the August survey.
+They expect it to start falling in Q2/2024, to 7.75% in one year’s time and 5.75% after two years.
+This is a lower interest rate than market agents expected at the time of the last survey.

-By most measures, the distribution of responses on inflation narrowed between surveys.
-The distribution of responses on interest rate expectations narrowed in terms of expectations for the current quarter, as well as for interest rates one and two quarters ahead, but it widened somewhat for other horizons.
+By most measures, the distribution of responses on inflation widened between surveys.
+The distribution of responses on interest rate expectations narrowed in terms of expectations three and four quarters ahead, but it widened marginally for other horizons.

 See here data on market expectations: